 Today, Dallas is embracing its river, viewing it as a way to connect neighborhoods and provide access to nature, while continuing to play a major role in flood protection.

 The Trinity River has been an untapped natural resource for generations and now is being transformed into a true asset, bringing together communities and nature.
 After the great flood of 1908, George Kessler led a plan to move the river away from downtown and to the west, building levees to protect Dallas from future flooding.
 Since then, Dallas has grown up all around the river with little interaction.
-Now, as part of the Trinity River Corridor Project, Dallas is creating the Harold Simmons Park to join the already existing Trinity River Audubon Center, Texas Horse Park, the Ronald Kirk Bridge, the Margaret Hunt Hill Bridge, and the Margaret McDermott Bridge designed by Santiago Calatrava.
+The Trinity Park Conservancy champions the transformation of the Trinity River to become the heart of Dallas.
+With the community, we will design public spaces that unite us, enrich people’s lives through access to nature, create economic development opportunities, and inspire protection for the river ecosystems in this shared natural treasure.
+The first project within the Trinity River Corridor Plan, is Harold Simmons Park, which invites all of Dallas to Reimagine Our River as a wellspring of connection – to nature, to one another and to new opportunities shared across our neighborhoods.
 This new feature includes a naturalized river landscape, elevated urban parks, hard- and soft-surfaced trails, and places for people to gather, walk in nature, and celebrate community—all while maintaining the river’s role in protecting the city in case of flooding.

 |Infrastructure Type||Waterfront / Waterway|